grislyeye/three-meet/pages/backgrounds/knave.md

 ## Ragamuffin

 You grew up running the city streets, playing games, stealing food, dodging the watch, scrapping and generally running amok.
-You survived, despite the odds, by making yourself useful to the local
+You survived, despite the odds, through your wits and by making yourself useful to the local criminal elements.

 | Level             | Speciality Features    |
 | ----------------- | - |